FL0WL0W/USB_GPIO_ADC_PWM/README.md

 # Overview

 This project aims to create an easy to use usb interface to control an STM32F103C8 (blue pill).
-It has the ability to read and write the GPIO pins, read the ADC pins and return the voltage (12 bit resolution), and control the pwm outputs (up to 16 bit resolution and between 1 - 250 khz frequency).
+It has the ability to read and write the GPIO pins, read the ADC pins and return the voltage (12 bit resolution), and control the pwm outputs (up to 16 bit resolution and between 1 Hz - 250 kHz frequency).

 # Drivers